 Prior to joining Booth, Misra was Professor of Marketing at UCLA Anderson School of Management and Professor at the Simon School of Business at the University of Rochester.
 In addition he has been visiting faculty at the Johnson School of Management at Cornell University and the Graduate School of Business at Stanford University.

-Hitsch enjoys skiing, cooking, and classical music.
+Hitsch is an avid skier, and during his free time he enjoys chocolate, literature, and classical music.
 He wants his students to learn that "good marketing isn't fluffy."

 Using primarily observational data, Pope studies how psychological biases play out in field settings and economic markets.
 Examples include left-digit bias and projection bias in car markets and time inconsistency in housing markets.